jamesruston/postcodes_io/README.md

 require 'PostcodesIO'
 ```

-Create new instance of the Postcode::IO
+Create new instance of the Postcodes::IO

 ```ruby
 pio = Postcodes::IO.new